 |---|---|

 | CHECKSUM | Calculate and store a checksum of all backed-up objects.
-The default (true) is to create checksums. |
+The default (false) is to not create checksums. |

-| COMMENT | Comment to associate with the backup. |
+| COMMENT | Comment to associate with the snapshot. |

 | DDL_ONLY | For any table, only back up its DDL; don't back up its data.
 The default (false) is to back up data and DDL.
-Note In this mode, subsequent incremental & differential attempts will return a warning and create no additional backup iteration if only data has changed since the last backup. |
+Note In this mode, subsequent incremental & differential snapshot attempts will return a warning and create no additional snapshot if only data has changed since the last snapshot. |

-| DELETE_INTERMEDIATE_BACKUPS | For differential backup types only, delete all prior intermediate differential & incremental backups between the last full backup and this one for the given backup name.
-The default (false) is to not delete intermediate backups. |
+| DELETE_INTERMEDIATE_BACKUPS | For differential snapshot types only, delete all prior intermediate differential & incremental snapshots between the last full snapshot and this one for the given backup name.
+The default (false) is to not delete intermediate snapshots. |

-| DRY_RUN | Execute a dry run of a backup without actually backing up any files.
+| DRY_RUN | Execute a dry run of a back up without actually backing up any files.
 The default (false) is to not do a dry run. |

-| MAX_INCREMENTAL_BACKUPS_TO_KEEP | Maximum number of incremental backups to keep for the given backup name; if creating this incremental backup will cause the total number to exceed this maximum, the oldest incremental backup will be removed.
+| MAX_INCREMENTAL_BACKUPS_TO_KEEP | Maximum number of incremental snapshots to keep for the given backup name; if creating this incremental snapshot will cause the total number to exceed this maximum, the oldest incremental snapshot will be removed.
 The default is unlimited. |

-| RECREATE | For full backup types only, replace the existing backup object with a new backup, if it exists.
+| RECREATE | For full snapshot types only, replace the existing backup with a new backup, if it exists.
 The default (false) is to not replace the existing backup and return an error, if one exists. |

 Examples